ohmjs/ohm/doc/patterns-and-pitfalls.md

 allButLastA = (~("a" end) "a")*
 ```

+The expression `"a" end` means "match an 'a' at the end of the input", and `~("a" end) "a"` means "match an 'a' only if it is not the last 'a' at the end of the input".

 For a more realistic example, see the next section on delimited strings.

 ### Delimited Strings

 A common use for negative lookahead is implementing delimited strings and comments.
-For example, to support JavaScript-style multiline strings delimited by `````:
+For example, to support JavaScript-style multiline strings delimited by `` ` ``:

 ```
 stringDelimiter = "`"